 - Purchased from a licensed dealer or “established printed sales publication”

-The insurance claim will include a full description of the replacement vehicle you are receiving.
-If, for some reason, a vehicle meeting the above requirements is not available, the insurer will use the cash method below instead.
+The insurance claim will include a complete description of the replacement vehicle.
+If for some reason, a car meeting the above requirements is not available, the insurer will resort to the cash equivalent method.

 2. Cash Equivalent Method